lars-3010/mcp-context-forge/docs/docs/index.md

   -p 5432:5432 -d postgres
 ```

-A `make compose-up` target is provided along with a [docker-compose.yml](https://github.com/IBM/mcp-context-forge/blob/main/docker-compose.yml) file to make this process simpler.
+A `task compose-up` target is provided along with a [docker-compose.yml](https://github.com/IBM/mcp-context-forge/blob/main/docker-compose.yml) file to make this process simpler.

 ---